+and by a change of index in Equation \eqref{eq:defglobaltestfunction}.
+If $\Delta_\Ga$ is a fundamental domain for the action of $\Ga$, we have by Assertion (1)

 We now state and prove the aforementioned equidistribution result.
-Note that as elements of the outer unit normal bundles are now only geodesic rays on $[0,+\infty[$, their pushforwards by the geodesic flow at time $t$ are geodesic rays on $[-t,+\infty[$ and the convergence towards geodesic lines (defined on $]-\infty,+\infty[$) does take place in the full space of generalised geodesic lines $\gengeod X$.
-This explains why it is important not to forget to consider the negative times -- skinning measures, supported on geodesic rays, pushed by the geodesic flow, have a chance to weak-star converge to Gibbs measures, supported on geodesic lines, up to renormalisation.
+Note that as the elements of the outer unit normal bundles are only geodesic rays on $[0,+\infty[$, their pushforwards by the geodesic flow at time $t$ are geodesic rays on $[-t,+\infty[$ and the convergence towards geodesic lines (defined on $]-\infty, +\infty[\,$) does take place in the full space of generalised geodesic lines $\gengeod X$.
+This explains why it is important not to forget to consider the negative times in order for the skinning measures, supported on geodesic rays, when pushed by the geodesic flow, to have a chance to weak-star converge to Gibbs measures, supported on geodesic lines, up to renormalisation.

 The proof of the following result has similarities with that of \cite[Theo.~1]{ParPau14ETDS}, but the computations do not apply in the present context because the proof in loc.~cit.~does not keep track of the past: here we can no longer reduce our study to the outer unit normal bundle of the $t$-neighbourhood of the elements of $\D$.